Amy Poehler And Will Ferrell Take A Gamble On ‘The House’–See The Trailer!

 According to Variety, Poehler entered negotiations to star in the film with Ferrell back in June of 2015.
 The anticipation of Will and Amy working together again stirred up quite a bit of buzz with many wondering if any of their famous friends would stop in for cameos including Tina Fey, Jon Heder, or a full host of other SNL alumni.

 Rumors from the set indicated singer Mariah Carey and Avengers star Jeremy Renner will make appearances, though they have yet been credited.
 Given Will Ferrell’s history of making uncredited cameos in films, it wouldn’t be a surprise to see a few notable faces in the gambling, stripping, fighting crowd of The House.
-One person who is more than likely not not appear is former Blades of Glory co-star Will Arnett.
-Arnett and Poehler separated in 2012 and their divorce was just finalized last year.
+One person who is more than likely not appear is former Blades of Glory co-star Will Arnett.
+Arnett and Poehler separated in 2012, and their divorce was just finalized last year.

 Along with the trailer, The House just launched its social media campaign as well on Facebook, Instagram, and Twitter.
-Though Ferrell and Poehler are pretty silent on social media, hopefully the film’s pages will give us some candid behind the scenes footage of the comedy duo.
+Though Ferrell and Poehler are pretty silent on social media, hopefully, the film’s pages will give us some candid behind the scenes footage of the comedy duo.

 If you can’t beat the house, be the house. #TheHouseMovie pic.twitter.com/HhFBlKUn0z